 3. The term of office of both the Secretary and the Treasurer shall be two years.

 4. No officer shall be eligible for more than one consecutive term in the same office, unless no other candidate is willing to serve.

-5. Newly elected Chapter officers shall begin their tenure on January 1st in order to coincide with the chapter’s membership year, and shall be installed as soon as possible after January 1st at the annual chapter business meeting.
+5. Newly elected Chapter officers shall begin their tenure on January 1st in order to coincide with the chapter’s membership year, and shall be installed as soon as possible after January 1st.

 C. Duties of Officers.